What is Wind Electricity?

 People choose to use wind energy for a variety of reasons, including perhaps the most important one—they want to!
 More specific motivations include environmental, financial, independence, reliability, and social.

 Energy and our energy choices have a huge impact on our physical environment.
 More than half of the electricity used in the United States is generated by burning coal.
 This coal is sourced by strip mining, pit mining, shaft mining, and mountaintop removal.
 All of these methods of extraction, and the burning of coal, have a deleterious effect on the ground, water, and air, not to mention the health of workers and nearby residents.
 Other major sources of electricity nationally are natural gas and nuclear energy, both of which have environmental damage and risk involved in fuel extraction and use.

-While all energy producing endeavors have an impact, wind energy (as well as other renewables) have a lower impact overall, if well designed and implemented.
+While all energy producing endeavors have an impact, wind energy (as well as other alternative energy sources) have a lower impact overall, if well designed and implemented.
 There is embodied energy in wind-electric systems, but the fuel is free and recurs daily, and the ongoing impacts on the environment are negligible.